DocCaliban/de-formed/README.md

 # De-Formed Validations
-De-Formed Validations is an unopinionated library to manage form validations.
+De-Formed Validations is an unopinionated API to manage form validations in JavaScript.

-The goal of de-formed is to provide a straight forward validation library.
-With de-formed, just define as many functions as you find necessary, and then execute them on whichever events you choose.
-Very little attempt has been made to abstract the implementation of this library from the developer giving it a function-based, modular approach to design validation patterns that meet your requirements.
+De-Formed takes a simple schema definition and then provides you with either a JavaScript Object or React Hook containing read-only objects and functions to handle validation-related tasks.
+Just define as many functions as you find necessary and then execute them on whichever events you choose.
+Very little attempt has been made to abstract the implementation of this API from the developer giving it a function-based, modular approach to design validation patterns that meet your requirements without worrying about managing the validation data itself.

-De-Formed takes a simple schema definition and then provides you with either a JavaScript Object or React Hook containing read-only objects and functions that can be imported anywhere to handle validation related tasks.
-Developers can design the validation behavior catered to their specific needs without having to worry about managing the validation data themselves.

 ## Why use De-Formed?
 1) Maintain separation between form logic, presentation logic, and validation logic.
-2) Easily Customize validation behavior in contextual and dynamic situations.
+2) Easily customize validation behavior in contextual and dynamic situations.
 3) Modular approach makes reusing and nested validations a snap.
 4) Light-weight and easy to test.